 2019 Standards and Criteria (DRI Checklist) Revision

 Executive Summary

+DRI Checklist Review Committee, November 20, 2019

-As part of its statutory mandate, every two years the Martha’s Vineyard Commission is required to review its checklist of development activities that must be referred to the Commission The checklist has been revised on 13 occasions previous to this effort.
+As part of its statutory mandate, every two years the Martha’s Vineyard Commission is required to review its checklist of development activities that must be referred to the Commission.
+The checklist has been revised on 13 occasions previous to this effort.

 This iteration seeks to address a number of concerns.
 First, it seeks to introduce greater clarity in the description of review process.
 Accordingly, section 1 now provides a more detailed explanation of the review process.
 Further it also clarifies that each checklist item requires a mandatory referral.
 In addition, each checklist item now specifically identifies whether it is subject to a DRI hearing and review, or an initial concurrence review to determine regional impact.